neogeographica/quakestarter/quakestarter_readme.txt

 Things to do:

 - You're going to need Microsoft .Net Framework version 4.5 or later.
-If you are on Windows 8 or 10, you are probably fine.
+If you are on a normal Windows 8 or Windows 10 system, you're fine.
 For more details, especially if you are on Windows 7, see the "dot_net_version_dependency.txt" doc in the "quakestarter_docs\other_stuff" folder.

 - If you're starting a new Quake installation from scratch, you need to move or copy your "pak0.pak" and "pak1.pak" files (Quake game data) into the "id1" folder.
 If you already have another Quake installation on your computer somewhere, you can run Quakestarter and choose the first menu option; this can usually automatically find and copy those pak files for you.